More Than Efficiency: Embedding Compression Improves Domain Adaptation in Dense Retrieval: Empirical Results

 \subsection{Main Findings}

 \paragraph{Query Compression Generally Improves Performance:} Table~\ref{tab:merged-compression-results} presents the NDCG@10 improvements obtained from applying 90\% Query Compression across various dataset-model combinations.
 Query-only compression consistently demonstrates effectiveness across diverse domains, with improvements observed in 75.4\% of model-dataset pairings.
 All models, except for SFR, achieve improvements in 10 to 11 datasets.
 Notably, GTE and Sent-T5 show positive gains across 12 out of 14 datasets, making them the most robust models for Query Compression.
-While most of the degradations are within 4\%, data-model pairs like TV2Nord + MiniLM, NarrativeQA + GTE, and Code + Sent-T5 achieved a huge gain of over 40\%.
+Most degradations are within 4\%.
+In contrast, several positive outliers are substantial: TV2Nord\,+\,MiniLM, NarrativeQA\,+\,GTE, and Code\,+\,Sent-T5 each achieve gains of over 40\%.

 Table~\ref{tab:success_stats} summarizes the success rate of Query Compression on the 14 datasets, where 12 of them have the majority of models improved, and 6 of them have all models improved.
 Whether a dataset can be successfully adapted through compression is not dependent on the number of queries it contains.
 Overall, these results highlight that Query Compression generally allows the model to adapt to a new domain with minimal loss or even considerable performance gains.